ragumagu/keyboard_changes/README.md

 I have set up this mod using xcape (Thank you, /u/alols @github) and some other scripts.
 You have to set up xcape first.
 Head over to https://github.com/alols/xcape and install it.

 Then clone this repository.
-Make necessary changes to the paths in these script files:
+Make necessary changes to the paths in these lines in the scripts:
 In keyboard_normal.sh:
 `xkbcomp /home/user/keyboard_changes/xkbNormal $DISPLAY`
 and in keyboard_space_control_off.sh: